frostice482/balatro-imm/README.md

 - Caching
 - Manage multiple installation versions

+## Config

+Make a configuration file in `<Balatro>/config/config/imm.txt`.
+Config is formatted in a `key=value` pair.

+### `githubToken`

+Allows player to specify the GitHub API token.
+This is used to increase the 60/hour ratelimit, when getting mod releases in Balatro Mod Index.

+### `nextEnable`

+Determines what mod to load at the next loading.
+The entry is mod ID and version separated by `=` (includes surrounding whitespaces).
+The list is separated by `==` (includes surrounding whitespaces). e.g. `Steamodded=1.0.0~beta-0827c == Cryptid=0.5.12a`

+Changes won't be applied with the next restart.

+Used for when Balatro crashes at loading and it disables all mods.
+This config can be used to re-enable all disabled mods during loading crash.

 ## Developers

 If your mod is not included, make sure your mod exists in `balatro-mod-index` and that your repo contains a valid metadata file.